PINE CREEK VILLAGE ASSOCIATION (PCVA)

 2.4 VEHICLES AND PARKING

-• All registered/street-legal automobiles, sport utility vehicles, trucks and vans rated 1-tonor below, and motorcycles may park in PCVA.
+• Only operating and registered/street-legal automobiles, sport utility vehicles, trucks and vans rated 1-ton or below, and motorcycles may park in PCVA.

-• RVs and sports equipment may be temporarily parked in the driveway or in the street directly in front of the home for loading and unloading only over a short a period of time not to exceed 24 hours, and not to exceed 7 days per calendar year.
+• RVs and sports equipment may be in the driveway or in the street directly in front of the home for loading and unloading for no more than 24 hours, and not more than 7 days per year.

-• Commercial Vehicle is defined as a vehicle with any of the following characteristics (including but not limited to):
+• Commercial Vehicle is a vehicle with any of the following characteristics (including but not limited to):

 • Equipment used to hold glass or pipes or any other maintenance implements in place